li-gaoyang/TSVD-RFR-MF/README.md

 Because the interpolation operation of 3D geological body is large, we implemented a test demo with MPI.
 So that you can run it in a computing cluster.
 Of course, if your computer has an MPI environment, it can also run on a standalone computer.

 You can run "run_mpi.py" to run test core and get the results of a 3D geological body.
+The "RFR_Interpolation_MPI.py" is the TSVD-RFR Interpolation test in this paper.
 We also compared other interpolation schemes, which you can find in "run_mpi.py".